-"The Jones Act has had the same negative effect on the economy as any tariff or trade barrier, without providing any significant improvement in national security." that included a buyout, whereas they would not accept such a reform otherwise.
-As a result, the nation as a whole would be more prosperous, and the gainers would include current shipyard employees.
+"The Jones Act has had the same negative effect on the economy as any tariff or trade barrier, without providing any significant improvement in national security."

-For example, according to one estimate for oceangoing ships, there are about 4,000 employees in shipyards, repairs, and ship operations.174 If they were compensated \$100,000 per year indefinitely, the cost to the government's budget would be \$400 million per year.
+compensated \$100,000 per year indefinitely, the cost to the government's budget would be \$400 million per year.
 All estimates of the net cost of the Jones Act to the economy are greater than this amount, so in this scenario, there would be a net gain to all parties.
 More realistically, workers do not live forever.
 If their average age is 50, they could be offered a 15-year annuity of \$100,000, and after 15 years, there would be no more cost to the budget.
 Exact amounts are negotiable, so annual payments of \$50,000 per year would have a total budgetary cost of \$200 million per year.
 Exact amounts also depend on the number of workers and businesses compensated.

-Skeptics might doubt the feasibility of a buyout, but the buyout of tobacco growers, who had been protected since 1938, was accomplished over a 10-year period, 2004- 2014.175 Production quotas on tobacco ended, and a total payout of \$9.6 billion was made over that period, which allowed recipients to adapt to the phaseout of the program.
+Skeptics might doubt the feasibility of a buyout, but the buyout of tobacco growers, who had been protected since 1938, was accomplished over a 10-year period, 2004-2014.
+Production quotas on tobacco ended, and a total payout of \$9.6 billion was made over that period, which allowed recipients to adapt to the phaseout of the program.
 The tobacco buyout was financed by payments from tobacco companies rather than from taxpayers.
 A peanut program also ended with a buyout of growers in 2002, but it was paid for by taxpayers over a 10-year period.
 A repeal of the Jones Act, combined with a buyout of current workers, would be beneficial for the nation as a whole, including workers who are currently protected by the act.